davidrbourke/KCAD/05. Containers/README.md

 Run and exits as soon a the process is complete:

 `docker run <image>`

+## ENTRYPOINT and CMD defaults

+- ENTRYPOINT command, specifies the default process that is executed when your container starts:
+  - ENTRYPOINT ["sleep"]
-- CMD [] defines the command that runs when the image starts
+- CMD [] defines the arguments that get passed to the ENTRYPOINT process (note: if ENTRYPOINT is not set, then defaults to the shell):
   - CMD ["<command>", "<parameter>"]
-  - e.g., CMD ["sleep", "5"]
+  - CMD ["sleep", "5"]
-- ENTRYPOINT command, allows us to specify which command to run when the container starts, any parameters entered into the docker run command with get appended to the ENTRYPOINT command.
-  - ENTRYPOINT ["sleep"]
+  - If ENTRYPOINT ["sleep] & CMD ["5"], then the container will run `sleep 5`

+## Override CMD when running the container
 - Run image passing parameter: `docker run <image> 5`

-Use both ENTRYPOINT followed by CMD to set a default, anything provided in the docker run command will overwite the CMD
+Use both ENTRYPOINT followed by CMD to set a default, anything provided in the docker run command will overwite the CMD:
 - ENTRYPOINT ["sleep]
 - CMD ["5"]

+## Override ENTRYPOINT when running the container
 Use --entry-point to override the ENTRYPOINT in the dockerfile:
-`dopcker run --entry-point sleep2.0 <image> 10`
+`docker run --entry-point sleep2.0 <image> 10`

-## Commands and Aruguments in Kubernetes
+## Commands and Arguments in Kubernetes
+*Note: as this is confusing, command in Kubernetes definition is not CMD in the Dockerfile, command == ENTRYPOINT*
 - args: array - override the docker CMD
 - command: array - override the ENTRYPOINT